This article, written in 2019, is primarily about the MMR (Measles, Mumps, Rubella) vaccine.

 Beyond “Anti-Vax” and “Pro-Vax”

 “Anti-vax” literally means “against vaccines”.
 In controversial, polarizing topics like vaccines, I think it helpful to define “against” as meaning “moral opposition”.
-Indeed, I have no problem being labeled anti-abortion, anti-slavery, and anti-socialism because I am morally opposed to these ideologies and practices regardless of the circumstances.
+Indeed, I have no problem being labeled anti-abortion, anti-slavery, and anti-Marxism because I am morally opposed to these ideologies and practices regardless of the circumstances.
 The same cannot be said of my view of vaccinations, which is why I prefer the term “vaccine skeptic”.

 Are there people who oppose vaccines purely on philosophical grounds regardless of whether vaccines are safe?
 Probably, but they are few.
 A better litmus test for whether someone is “anti-vax” is what they believe about “big pharma”: are vaccine manufacturers and the CDC covering up the truth about vaccines?
 Conspiracies are exciting but difficult to substantiate.
 Even the most professionally produced anti-vax documentaries have failed to convince me.